oscilios/dap/README.md

                                                                      "samplerate"_s,
                                                                      "shape"_s));

-// oscillator where all gain, frequency and phase are smoothed controls using control_osc_t = osc_t<control_t, control_t, control_t>;
+// oscillator where gain, frequency and phase are smoothed controls using control_osc_t = osc_t<control_t, control_t, control_t>;
 // modulated control: the result of adding a control with an oscillator using mod_control_t = decltype(control_osc_t{} + control_t{});